mnieber/gen/docs/code-generation-steps.rst

 Blocks
 ~~~~~~

+The spec file is called `spec.md` and lives in its own directory,
+together with a `settings.yml` file.
 The format of the spec file is Markdown.
 The parser treats the spec file as a collection of text blocks,
 where each block corresponds to a section in the file.
 Every block has a title that corresponds to the
 section title.